 "friend".
 This name was not actually recorded in the Old English era, though it is attested starting in the 11th century.

 GLANVILLE m English (Rare)

-From an English surname which was taken from a Norman place name which possibly meant "domain of (a person named) Gland"
+From an English surname that was taken from a Norman place name, which possibly meant "domain of (a person named) Gland"